 - Must possess Washington State EMT certification or have ability to obtain within 90 days of hire.

 The City of Bellingham partners with National Testing Network, Inc (NTN) to provide full testing services for the position of Firefighter.
-The City of Bellingham anticipates recruiting in Spring 2021 for Entry and Lateral Firefighter.
-Candidates interested in testing with the Bellingham Fire Department should sign up for the job interest alerts to be notified on future recruitment processes.
+Please see below for more information on anticipated recruitments.
+Candidates interested in testing with the Bellingham Fire Department should sign up for the job interest alerts to be notified of future recruitment processes.

 Entry Firefighter: For more information, to fill out an application and schedule to test, go to National Testing Network, select Fire and sign up for the Bellingham Fire Department (available during the recruitment period).

 What to expect at the National Testing Network website:

 - Completion of the application process

 - Review information related to the Bellingham Fire Department firefighter position, including minimum requirements, salary and benefits.